OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 ## Conclusion

-It took a lot of effort and time to automate database deployments.
+We had to change quite a bit to automate database deployments.
 In the end, it was worth it.
 Deployments to `production` became a non-event.
 The last `production` deployment I did with that company involved myself, the business owner, and my manager.
 We were online for 30 minutes.
 25 of those minutes were spent telling funny stories and bad jokes.
 The deployment went through with minimal fuss.

 In this article, I focused on what we did to automate database deployments.
 I didn’t focus on what we actually did.
 The next article focuses on that.

 Until next time, Happy Deployments!

-If you enjoyed this article and would like to see more posts on automated database deployments please [click here.](https://octopus.com/database-deployments)
+If you enjoyed this article, great news, we have a whole series on [automated database deployments](https://octopus.com/database-deployments).